L3viathan/batchable/README.md

     }
 ```

-From the outside, you still call this function with a single shop ID, with no
+You still call this function with a single shop ID, with no functional changes.
-functional changes.
 You can, however, also call it inside a context manager:

 ```python
 with batch.ed: